EjahDil/gitDevOpsJourney/README.md

 - **Docker** – For containerizing applications
 - **Kubernetes** – For orchestrating and managing containers

-This project simulates a **real DevOps deployment pipeline** using local Kubernetes (Minikube / Kind) or a cloud Kubernetes cluster.
+This project simulates a **real DevOps deployment pipeline** using local Kubernetes (minikube) or a cloud Kubernetes cluster.